 Collectively, there are about 100 named islands in the Turks and Caicos, including the small rocks and cays.
 Many of these go years without seeing a single visitor.

 The incredible natural beautiful of our islands and marine environment are our main tourism attraction.
-No matter which island you’re staying on, there’s always an untouched island only a short
+No matter which island you’re staying on, there’s always an untouched cay only a short

 In the Turks and Caicos, the common pronunciation of cay is ki, or keɪ, and not kai.

 A cay is sometimes defined as a small island without its own source of fresh water, yet several of the cays in the Turks and Caicos, such as

 Parrot Cay, and

 Hog Cay, have ponds with fresh or brackish water.

 West Caicos is a perfect destination for a boat trip, as it features ocean cliffs (great for jumping off of!),